 Serena will be the new Brock/CilanAs we know she has a pokenav and is the apparently the navigator and she made cookies for Ash, Clemont, and Bonnie.
 So Serena might cook their every meals and be the navigator while Clemont takes on the "mentor" role without the cooking.

 had the GS ball not been postponed, Pokemon would have ended up like Yu-Gi-OhHad the plot continued as was originally planned, the story of Ash would have ended in Johto and like Yu-Gi-Oh, a new rookie trainer will take up arms each generation.
 And that would have been neither better nor worse than what we have now.
 The way Clemont sleeps is an obvious giveaway.◊ Notice how he is wearing a nightcap and is almost fully covered?
 Not exactly he has to have his head out to breathe and part of his neck is showing revealing part of his pajamas.
-But in Pokemon, the only character known to wear a nightcap to bed is Giovanni and Meowth's imagination (but the Boss fantasies have been killed after DP and no more nightcap was there after AG).
-James wore a nightcap in one episode that was all but the nightcap wearing was killed off after AG.
+But in Pokemon, the only characters known to wear a nightcap to bed is Giovanni in Meowth's imagination (but the Boss fantasies have been killed after DP and no more nightcap was there after AG).
+James wore a nightcap in one episode along with his Victrebell, that was all but the nightcap wearing was killed off after AG.
 Here we are four generations later with Clemont wearing one to bed.
-The nightcap is to keep your head warmer.
+The nightcap is to keep your head warmer and people wore them back when there was no heating or cooling systems.
+And Kalos must be cold, based off of France.
+And he's the only one wearing a nightcap, Ash wasn't wearing one, Bonnie was wearing a hood to bed, and Serena was wearing a bow.
 So he probably gets cold easily.
+There could be no other possible reason why Clemont has to wear a nightcap to bed.

 Ash is transgender.He seems to fool just about everyone when crossdressing...
 Perhaps he is physically female, but he lives as a boy.